How to Store Carrots Long Term

 Rubbermaid Commercial Products, Plastic Space Saving Square Food Storage Container

-Rubbermaid Commercial Products, Plastic Space Saving Square Food Storage Container for Kitchen/Sous Vide/Food Prep, 12 Quart, Clear
+Rubbermaid Commercial Products, Space Saving Square Food Storage Container, 12 Quart, Clear, for Kitchen/Sous Vide/Meal Prep

 • DESIGNED FOR SAVING SPACE: Square containers store up to 25% more on a shelf than round containers, providing compact storage for your busy kitchen, Easy-to-read, graduated measurements color-coded blue for liters, red for quarts